Cadey/BRC101/readme.md

 | t | Content type | string |
 | cId | Collection ordinal ID | string |

 #### Authenticating NFTs: The Trust Quandary and BRC101's Solution

 One of the most pressing challenges with NFTs is determining their authenticity – who created them, and how can we verify this?

 In reality, the verification process may differ for each collection, and it can't be fully executed on-chain.
 Take for instance, you buy an NFT linked to a cat image.
 How can you ascertain its authenticity?

+First the easy part, how to validate the NFT's content and claim ownership.
+With BRC101 the NFTs content hash is part of the inscription, and so can be compared to the content you want to claim!

+Now how we we trust the inscription!

 - Is it the **trust** you place in the marketplace you purchased it from?
 - Is it **trust** in a corresponding Twitter profile?